Mentorship & Outreach

 Non-Academic Career Panel

-I am organizing and moderating a panel for the Biogeosciene Program.
+I organized and moderated a panel for the Biogeoscience Program.
 The panel consists of PhDs who are now working in non-academic careers.
 I am the point-of-contact for a panelist and organized event advertising.

 Student-Organized Symposium Committee (SOS)